-To edit a recipe's categories, navigate into the recipe and tap the Edit button in order to edit the recipe.
+To edit a recipe's categories, navigate into the recipe and press the Edit button in order to edit the recipe.
 From here, press the Categories button to access the recipe's categories.
 You can check one (or more) categories to associate with the recipe.
-Press the Done button when you are done.
+Press the Save button when you are done.

 You can add a category by pressing the + button in the categories toolbar.

 Optional To create a subcategory, first select the parent category and then press the + button.
 A new subcategory will be added to the parent category.
 You can also drag-and-drop to move categories into and out of subcategories.

 To edit a category, simply double-click it.
 If you would like to delete the category, highlight it and press the Delete button on your keyboard, or right-click the category and press Delete.

 Alphabetize Categories turned off in your settings, you can also drag and drop to

 rearrange the category order.

 There are 5 built-in categories.
 These categories cannot be removed and provide special ways to view your recipes:

 |All Recipes||Lists all of the recipes in your collection in alphabetical order.|

 |Most Recent||Sorts your recipes by the date they were added, with the most recent recipes near the top.|